magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 LineageHomology outputs a list of lists.

--   Import\_LocalTrans contains an estimate of the number of taxa that are have changed state wrt. the state of the closest common ancestral node shared with any other taxa.
+-   Import\_LocalTrans contains an estimate of the number of taxa that are have changed state wrt.
+The state of the closest common ancestral node is shared with any other taxa.
 -   Lineage\_sizes contains the number of taxa that belong to the mapped state.
-This means that for the entire group, all the interal nodes will be mapped to the same state with 50% or higher probability.
+This means that for the entire group, all the internal nodes will be mapped to the same state with a 50% or higher probability.
-    \*Taxa names contains sub lists for each lineage, in the same order as the other lists.
+    \*Taxa names contain sub-lists for each lineage, in the same order as the other lists.
-    -   Each sub list contains the taxa names of all the taxa in the group.
+    -   Each sublist contains the taxa names of all the taxa in the group.
 -   MRCA’s contains the time of the most recent common ancestor of the groups.
--   Lineage\_state contains the state the groups are mapped to, the states are treated as numbers in the anlyses, so the relative ordering has to be looked up.
+-   Lineage\_state contains the state the groups are mapped to.
+The states are treated as numbers in the analyses, so the relative ordering has to be looked up.

 ``` r